AriFordsham/GHCWiki/status/ghc-6.12.md

 - **Finish System.Process revamp** ([\#2233](https://gitlab.haskell.org//ghc/ghc/issues/2233))

+- Backwards compatibility: we've introduce "base3-compat", a backwards-compatible version of the base library that will provide essentially the same API as the base library that shipped with GHC 6.8.3, so that code depending on base-3 will continue to just work.

 ## Lower priorities for 6.10

-- Backwards compatibility: we're not sure what to do here.

 - More library reorg ([\#1338](https://gitlab.haskell.org//ghc/ghc/issues/1338)).
 The goal here is to shift stuff out of boot-libs and into the Haskell Library Platform, which is independently upgradable.
 Not hugely urgent, nice to have.